kiwiirc/plugin-olm/protocol.md

-# Kiwi end-to-end encryption protocol
+# Proposed end-to-end encryption protocol

 ## Background

-This protocol is an adaptation of [Matrix.org]'s [Olm] and [MegOlm] encryption to the IRC protocol using [libolm].
+This protocol is an adaptation of [Matrix.org]'s [Olm] and [Megolm] encryption to the IRC protocol.
 Olm is an implementation of the [double ratchet algorithm] developed by Open Whisper Systems and first used in the [Signal] app.

 ## Peer sessions